 So, I focused on me and as I was trying them on, I realized that I had an ingrown hair on my belly.

 Time stopped.
 I think I dropped whatever I was holding and I watched in awe.
 It was ready, done, ripe and full of promise.
-I started touching it, like a lover, feeling its roundness and savoring this moment in general.
+I started touching it, like a lover, feeling its roundness and savoring the moment.
 I almost wrote a haiku for it, before I brutally attacked it.

 A hair, in a zit